deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 ### Step 4: Submit a pull request to Botleague

 * Login to your GitHub account and fork the [botleague](https://github.com/botleague/botleague) repo with the fork button on the top right.
-Botleague is not a repo you _need_ to have locally, it functions as way to submit to the leaderboard with pull requests.
+Botleague is not a repo you _need_ to have locally, it merely functions as way to submit to the leaderboard with pull requests.

 <hr>